mg4gh/MGMapViewer/docs/Features/MainMapFeatures/MapStore/mapstore.md

 ## Main map Feature: mapstore
 The term tile store or offline tile store will be also used for this kind of store.

-There are tow options available:
+There are two options available:
 - Tile store based on file system structure
 - Tile store based on SQLite database (*.mbtiles file)